 To satisfy your sweet tooth without pushing yourself over the calorie edge, even in the late night hours, think fruit first.
 Health.com

 - TIP 3: Drink Coffee

 A cup of coffee in the morning may pack more than just an energy boost.
 Researchers are finding out dark or black coffee can help prevent diabetes and other diseases!
 Medicalnewstoday.com

 Student Health 101

 Student Health 101 is a monthly newsletter sent to all students covering common college topics and transitions.
 Parent Perspective, a newsletter by the creators of Student Health 101, is meant to help family members become better informed about many of the issues students face so they can help guide students to healthy ways of dealing with various situations.
-This month’s issue covers topics including:
+Read May’s issue.